Business Account Frequently Asked Questions

 In cases, walkthroughs are provided for both Android and iOS devices, just follow the guide for your device.

-1. Search “firework for business” & download it from the App Store/Google Play Store.
+2. Search for the “firework for business” app in the App Store/Google Play Store.

 If you have already linked ‘firework for business’ to your business account, follow the guide below.